-the Adjudicator dismisses the doctor's findings that the scars are consistent with the history on the basis that possible causes beyond those given in the history have not been explored the assessment by Adjudicators of the credibility of asylum seekers who are torture survivors
+• the Adjudicator dismisses the doctor's findings that the scars are consistent with the history on the basis that possible causes beyond those given in the history have not been explored

 The Medical Foundation argues that the doctor's reasoned argument of why a scar could have been caused in the manner described by the claimant should not be dismissed.
 If there are alternative credible scenarios that the doctor has not considered, they should be given the opportunity to do so.